Abi506/blogspot/ReadMe.md

 # Simple CRUD Application (BlogSpot)

 ## Overview
 BlogSpot a blog Writing application.This is a CRUD application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-The application includes user authentication, API integration, real-time features with Socket.IO, and form handling with validation.
+The application includes user authentication, API integration and form handling with validation.

 ## Features
 - **CRUD Operations**: Create, Read, Update, and Delete operations for managing the blogs.